michalSkwarek/telephone-dictionary/README.md

 # telephone-dictionary
-Telephone-dictionary is a project management telephone contacts.
+telephone-dictionary is a project management telephone contacts.